 St. Michaels Pre-school first opened in the late sixties based at St Michaels Village Hall.

 In 1999 Brigitte Watkins became the third owner.
-There are seven members of staff, four of which have over 16 years each of experience in Early Years.
+There are nine members of staff, four of which have over 20 years each of experience in Early Years.
 We pride ourselves on continuous reflection towards our practice.
-We are members of the Learning Alliance ( previously know as The Preschool Learning Alliance keeping us abreast of changes in policy, procedure and legislation.
-Joining a ' Collaboration' has given us the opportunity to network with other settings and access affordable training.
+We are members of the Learning Alliance ( previously know as The Preschool Learning Alliance) keeping us abreast of changes in policy, procedure and legislation.
+Joining a ' Collaboration' has given us the opportunity to network with other settings, share good practise and access affordable training.
 The manager sits on the Provider Association as representative of the Ashford area and holds Vice Chair on the Ashford Collaboration.

 In September 2014 the pre-school moved to a mobile classroom on the site of St Michaels C of E Primary School.
 The Pre-school has its own entrance on the public foot path running from the A28 to Marshalls Land.
 Whilst building on the strong links with the primary school this does not exclude children who will be applying to other schools in our area.
 Each year we successfully support transitions to many of the surrounding primary schools.

 We create a safe environment that encourages independent learning and sustained sharing thinking.